nwinant/pebble-alertness-digital/README.md

 ## TODO

-* Add battery indicator.
+* Make alert vibe user-configurable.
-* Add bluetooth indicator.
+* Add vibrate on disconnect.
-* Add user configuration for alarm, complications, and colors.
-(Currently, nothing is configurable.)
+* Currently vibes on alert minute every time watchface is loaded (i.e., vibes at :15 after; if you click into an app and then go back to the watchface within a minute, it'll vibe again.)
 * A bunch of testing, debugging, and combing for memory leaks, probably.
-(I haven't noticed any glaring issues yet, but _complacency is complicity!)_
 * Release first version to the Pebble app store.